 - To build on successfully executed grants from past years

-All teachers, administrators, and classified staff of LBUSD are eligible to apply for grants, as long as direct impact on students can be demonstrated.
+All teachers, administrators, classified staff of LBUSD, and coaches are eligible to apply for grants, as long as direct impact on students can be demonstrated.
 All grant proposals must be supplemental to the instructional programs.

 Scope and Requirements